akashacms/akashacms-website/documents/documents/mahabhuta.html.md

 mahabhuta: [ ],
 ```

+If you don't create the `mahabhuta` array it will be created for you.
+The `mahabhuta` array stores a list of functions, each of which we call a `mahafunc`.
+The Mahabhuta engine iterates through this array, executing each mahafunc.

-The `mahabhuta` array will store a list of functions.
-The website can add its own function like so:
+The website can add its own mahafunc's like so:

 ```
 mahabhuta: [